-CREATIVE WRITING CREATIVE WRITING Hone your skills as a creative writer and find out how to market your skills by taking VCC's creative writing program.
+40 LANGUAGES AND WRITING CREATIVE WRITING / LEARN A LANGUAGE CREATIVE WRITING Hone your skills as a creative writer and find out how to market your skills by taking VCC's creative writing program.
 Let your creativity flow, build your portfolio and meet others who share your passion for writing.
 Courses are conveniently scheduled evenings and weekends - take the next step and launch your writing career with VCC.
 CREATIVE WRITING Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Jennifer Gossen, 604.443.8670 Program Assistant: Margaret McIlwaine, 604.443.8711 Get Creative!
 More and more writers are taking advantage of creative writing courses that allow them to actively discover and improve their writing skills.
 These courses are perfect for all writers - from beginner to advanced.
 Our courses range will help you access or make the most of your creativity.
 From overcoming writer's block to generating ideas, to understanding how to achieve your desired effects and structure your work, we have it all!
 These courses will give you the chance to work with published professional writers and develop professional-level skills in various aspects of literature ranging from poetry to short fiction to online writing and novels to editing and publishing.
-Join VCC's talented Creative Writing instructors for A ONE DAY WRITERS' WORKSHOP ON SATURDAY, MAY 10.
+Join VCC's talented Creative Writing instructors for a ONE DAY WRITERS' WORKSHOP ON SATURDAY, NOVEMBER 1.
 Spend the day attending workshops designed for emerging and fluent writers.
 Whether it's poetry, fiction or getting published - you'll find what you're looking for at our WRITERS' WORKSHOP!
-ELECTIVE COURSES:
+ELECTIVE COURSES currently scheduled: